A Searchable History of historical information about the Pacific Northwest and the world, from the beginning of time to the present day.

 Download 2000-2014 (56 pages)

-Computers have changed the way we look at history.
+Computers have changed the way we can look at history.
 The study of our past has always been constricted by the space available to present it.
 The person, topic, or event being studied was confined by the physical limits of books.
 This constricting of the past is even greater in a history book dedicated to a very broad subject.
 Each topic must be compressed to fit the space available.
 These restrictions are no longer necessary with the advent of computers and the internet.

 History happens chronologically and in context.
 However, it is not taught that way.
 Rather, attention is focused on dates, names and selected topics.
 For instance, the exploration of Captain George Vancouver might be presented without any mention of the discoveries of Spanish explorers although both investigations occurred simultaneously and sometimes mutually.
-Also, American sea traders were operating in the same waters while Alexander Mackenzie was actively conducting his second overland expedition to find the Pacific Ocean.
+Also, American sea traders were operating in the same waters while Alexander Mackenzie was actively conducting his overland expeditions to find the Pacific Ocean.
 Events do not occur in isolation.

 Presenting history one topic at a time also presents a false image of the time necessary to accomplish a task.
-When students are introduced to the Oregon Trail attention is perhaps paid to the preparations essential for the journey and the sacrifices necessary.
+When students are introduced to the Oregon Trail, attention is perhaps paid to the preparations essential for the journey and the sacrifices necessary.
 The route West is depicted passing by a series of prominent land features, hardships for the travelers may be indicated, and Oregon is reached three paragraphs or three pages after setting out depending on the detail of the text.
 There is no feeling for the nine months the journey on foot took to complete.
 The neglect of the amount of time necessary to accomplish a goal is so frequent in history books that this could, perhaps, account for the instant gratification so often demanded today.

 Those of us who enjoy reading history are intrigued with adding new information to what we have previously discovered.
 Each addition provides an opportunity to gain new insight.
 We are aware that previous generations faced challenges and mysteries much like our own.
 Discovering how these demands were met, successfully or unsuccessfully, in the past can guide us as we seek answers to our own personal and collective dilemmas.
 As President Harry Truman noted: “The only thing new in the world is the history you don’t know.”